Members

 Your IPERS retirement benefit is guaranteed because it is calculated with a formula that includes your age, average salary and years of work in IPERS-covered employment.
 The longer you work in IPERS-covered employment, the larger your retirement benefit.

 This page explains how retirement benefit payments are calculated.
-Log in to My Account to see your specific retirement benefit calculations.
+Log in to My Account to create estimates of your approximate payments.

 Regular Members